chmurph2/NiFTP/README.md

 ## Testing

-Tests are written with Shoulda and Mocha.
-This gem is tested in Ruby 1.8.7 (REE) and 1.9.2.
+Tests are written using minitest-spec and Mocha.